Koekelberg

 Koekelberg (/fr/; (Note: The name Koekelberg comes from Dutch, so its French pronunciation does not (exactly) match the French orthography.
 See also Schaerbeek.) /nl/) is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the north-western part of the region, it is bordered by Berchem-Sainte-Agathe, Ganshoren, Jette, and Molenbeek-Saint-Jean.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).

 As of 1 January 2024, the municipality had a population of 22,648 inhabitants, the smallest in the region.
 The total area is 1.18 km2, which gives a population density of 19162 PD/km2.

 The municipality is dominated by the National Basilica of the Sacred Heart (or Koekelberg Basilica), one of the largest Catholic churches in the world.
 Its main transportation hub are the interconnected Simonis and Elisabeth metro stations, served by the Brussels Intercommunal Transport Company (STIB/MIVB) system.